How To Pick Your TOTO Drake?

 NOTE: Use the Table of Content and anchor for your easy browsing.

 All 27 Drake Toilet Models

-To begin, there are 3 base models altogether.
+To begin with, there are 3 base models altogether.
 They are the original Drake, the High-Efficiency Eco Drake, and the Ultra-High-Efficiency Drake II.
 But let’s leave the Drake II out for another day, so you won’t feel too much to handle.
 (The Drake II review is here)

 And with Drake II out of the way, you are now looking at 15 Drake models which can be further divided into 2 flushing capacity – 1.6 GPF and 1.28 GPF.
 Not too difficult to choose between 2 flushing capacity right?
 And yes, you guess right, the 1.6 GPF models are the original Drake toilets.

 So between the 2 flushing capacity, there are 5 Drake models, leaving the remaining 10 for the Eco Drake and Eco Drake Transitional models.
 Don’t worry about the word ‘Transitional’, you can treat them all as just Eco Drake toilets.
 The difference is stupidly glaring with a tank that adds a little convenience to how you organize things in the bath or powder room.

 The Drake’s new Transitional style tank flares gently as it rises to support a generous lid with a distinct lip that has been molded into a shelf, creating newfound space for toiletries, tissues, or other bathroom necessities.